City Baking Guide

 What is the fastest way to adapt sea-level recipes for Boise?

-Use the Boise calculator preset, run one controlled test bake, and change one major variable at a time.
+Use the Boise calculator preset, run one controlled test bake, and change one major variable at a time while logging texture, spread, and doneness.